 - The petition we use is copied and each state organization affiliated with the National Coalition to Abolish the Death Penalty gets a set that includes those who signed up from their state.

-The Abolitionist Action Committee (AAC) would like to thank the
+The Abolitionist Action Committee (AAC) would like to thank the more-than 80

 participants, individuals and organizations whose contributions have

 made this event possible each and every year.

 Abolitionist Action Committee